 Academic Year Internships (Fall and Spring Sessions)

-To be eligible for an internship during for the fall or spring sessions, you must be able to work a minimum of 20 hours/week for the Rockville or Baltimore office or 24 hours/week for the Capitol Hill office and be a high school junior or above.
+To be eligible for an internship during for the fall or spring sessions in the Capitol Hill office, you must be able to work a minimum of 24 hours/week and be a rising college sophomore or older.
+To be eligible for an internship during the fall or spring sessions in the Rockville and Baltimore offices you must be able to work a minimum of 20 hours/week and be a high school junior or above.

 Fall 2023 Internship Session: August 28, 2023 – January 12, 2024